-For now, I’ll try to strategically wash only a few synthetic items per load in my one GuppyFriend bag.
+For now, I’m strategically washing only a few synthetic items per load in my one GuppyFriend bag.
 But long-term, I’m trying to limit the synthetic items in wardrobe and not buy any new ones.

 That’s what I’ve been working on for a couple of years, but finding affordable athletic gear and non-wrinkly, travel-friendly clothing made with 100% natural fibers is a challenge.
-If you can suggest any brands, please let me know in the comments below.
-Also let me know if you’re interested – maybe this is a topic for a future blog post!
+If you can suggest any brands, please let me know in the comments below!
+(And maybe this will be a topic for a future blog post!)

 Laundry & Dish Tabs Comparison Chart: